 As outlined in the DfE guidance, Pupil Premium Plus is based on a per pupil calculation but is not a per pupil entitlement.
 Schools will determine whether Pupil Premium Plus funding is required each term and what amount.
-Where individual needs are identified as higher, schools for additional funding, the form can apply using https://www.warwickshire.gov.uk/virtualschool.
-There is no requirement that allocated funding be used exclusively for the benefit of one individual Child Looked After.
+There is no requirement that allocated funding be used exclusively for the benefit of one individual Child in Care.
 Where group or paired interventions are more successful, Pupil Premium Plus will be used accordingly by schools.